MarketingProInsider/marketingproinsider/content/posts/blog_49.md

 These steps make videos more engaging for viewers.
 They also help with **video SEO**.

 #### Using Keywords and Tags
 Using **tags and keywords** wisely is crucial for being found.
 Creators should do deep keyword research to find what their audience likes.
-Using these keywords in titles, descriptions, and tags helps videos show up in searches.
-Using both broad and long-tail keywords makes videos more effective.
+Using these keywords in titles, descriptions, and tags helps videos show up in searches.Using both broad and long-tail keywords makes videos more effective.

 #### Description and Call to Action
 A good description does more than just tell viewers about the video.
 It also includes important keywords to boost **video SEO**.
 A clear call to action can get viewers to subscribe or visit a website.